 An easy 30-minute ferry chug from the Brisbane suburb of Cleveland, this unpretentious holiday isle is like Noosa and Byron Bay rolled into one.
 There’s a string of glorious powdery white beaches, great surf and some quality places to stay and eat (catering to Brisbane's naughty-weekend-away set).

-If you’re not going further north in Queensland than Brisbane but want a slice of tropical paradise, slip over to blissful Moreton Island.
-You’ll be reassured to learn that Moreton's cache of sandy shores, bushland, bird life, dunes and glorious lagoons are protected – 95% of the isle comprises Moreton Island National Park & Recreation Area.
+If you’re not going further north in Queensland than Brisbane but want a fix of tropical bliss, sail over to Moreton Island.
+Its prelapsarian beaches, dunes, bushland and lagoons are protected, with 95% of the isle comprising the Moreton Island National Park & Recreation Area.